davidgasquez/handbook/content/quotes.md

 * Relax, no one else knows what they're doing either.
 Ricky Gervais.
 * When you view the world as a series of outputs, you form opinions.
 But when you view the world as a series of systems, you form strategies.
 Channing Allen.
 * I hate that man.
 I must get to know him better.
 Abraham Lincoln.
+* You enjoy a trip three times.
+Getting ready for it, while traveling and when you remember it.
+Good memories appreciate over time!
+* Extraordinary claims require extraordinary evidence.
+Carl Sagan.
+* The rabbit runs faster than the fox, because the rabbit is running for his life while the fox is only running for his dinner.
+Richard Dawkins.